Cybersecurity

 What do malicious URLs look like?

-Improvements in technology and AI, paired with increased user reliance on multiple devices, have led to cyber criminals becoming more sophisticated in their approach.
-Harmful attacks often come in phishing emails, malware-infected web pages, or even spam messages, which cyber criminals deliver via email links, text messages, and page advertisements.
-These URLs most likely have embedded ‘downloadables’ including spyware, key-loggers, viruses, etc.
+Improvements in technology and AI and increased user reliance on multiple devices have led to cybercriminals becoming more sophisticated in their approach.
+Harmful attacks often come in phishing emails, malware-infected web pages, or spam messages, which cybercriminals deliver via email links, text messages, and page advertisements.
+These URLs often contain embedded ‘downloadables’, including spyware, keyloggers, and viruses.

-How to protect against a malicious URL in 2023?
+How can we protect against a malicious URL in 2024?

 1. View certificate details